soerenmetje/articles/secure-docker-host-firewalld/article-secure-docker-host-firewalld.md

 ## Final Solution
 Idea: Disable iptables for docker and configure firewalld to allow container networking.
 It is based on this [Medium article](https://erfansahaf.medium.com/why-docker-and-firewall-dont-get-along-with-each-other-ddca7a002e10) by Erfan Sahafnejad and several posts.
 I tested it with Ubuntu 22.04.2 LTS but the concept should also work on other Linux.

+## Security Implications
+It is important to notice, that this approach can have security implications depending on the setup, e.g., as described [Keval Kapdee's post](https://www.reddit.com/r/selfhosted/comments/186bz2g/a_mailserver_incident_postmortem/).
+In his setup, he operated a mail server in a docker container with a similar configuration as discussed in this article.
+Due to the configured masquarading of packets, from the mailserver perspective, all packets originate from the IP address `172.22.1.1`, which is listed as a trusted address in Postfix by default.
+Therefore, Postfix relayed all requests from every internet IP address as these were seen as originating from a trusted address.
+In summary, this approach is not suited for use cases, which use original internet IP addresses, e.g., for access control.

+Overall, especially in production setups, I recommend using other approaches such as Podman instead of the approach discussed in this article.

 ### Preparation

 If you added any configuration to iptables regarding docker before, remove it first.